cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games/dumping-games.md

 In this section, we look at how to "dump" (copy) your games from your Wii U system over to your PC.

 You will need to have a homebrewed Wii U for this, as system access is required to retrieve game files.
 You can do this quite easily if you follow the instructions in [wiiu.hacks.guide](https://wiiu.hacks.guide/).
-Once you've completed this, come back to this page and continue
+Once you've completed this, come back to this page and continue.

 ---